tejlibre/ActionFPS-Book/glossary.md

 ## Mastermode

 Mode that the server is in.
 Mode 0 is public, allowing anyone to enter.
 Mode 1 is private, not allowing anyone in.
 Mode 2 is match-mode, allowing in only the players who were on the server at the time of setting the mode 2.

+## Portal

+Refers to ActionFPS Portal, a website that manages player registrations, including the Ladder, achievements and other player and clan information.

+## Tournament

+A set of Clanwars between Clans, with one winner.